Pump thrombosis

 In suspected pump thrombus, the clinical patient condition or pump parameters suggest thrombus on any of the blood-contacting surfaces of the pump (inflow cannula, pump itself, or outflow graft).

-Confirmed pump thrombus is done by visual inspection (during device exchange, transplantation, autopsy), irrefutable radiographic evidence, or absence of Doppler inflow or outflow signals.

-Introduction

-Not all ventricular assist devices (VADs) are fully biocompatible, thus device thrombosis has always been a significant complication.
-Older generation pulsatile VADs were relatively large and it was practically impossible to thrombose the entire pump and cause hemodynamic consequences.

-Instead, any thrombus created in the pump could be dislodged, possibly resulting in an embolic stroke.
+Confirmed pump thrombus is done by visual inspection (during device exchange, transplantation, autopsy), irrefutable radiographic evidence, or absence of Doppler inflow or outflow signals.Not all ventricular assist devices (VADs) are fully biocompatible, thus device thrombosis has always been a significant complication.
+Older generation pulsatile VADs were relatively large and it was practically impossible to thrombose the entire pump and cause hemodynamic consequences.Instead, any thrombus created in the pump could be dislodged, possibly resulting in an embolic stroke.
 In contrast, the newer continuous flow left ventricular assist devices (CF LVAD) are much smaller and have smaller gaps between the various components of the pump.
 These characteristics predispose CF LVAD to thrombosis of the entire pump where the clot stays in the device, leading to increased hemolysis and device dysfunction.

 Thrombosis of CF LVADSs can occur as a result of various factors, which can be divided into three categories: the pump, the patient, and the clinician.
 Management protocols for VADs are usually institution-dependent and there is a large variability in clinician-related factors.
 A decrease in anticoagulation thresholds has been postulated to have resulted in an increase in CF LVAD thrombosis.

 A complex balance exists between over-anticoagulation and under-anticoagulation, in a patient population where the coagulation system response to the CF LVAD device varies greatly between individuals.
 Common adverse events precipitated by over-anticoagulation include bleeding problems such as gastrointestinal bleeding and intracranial hemorrhage, while common complications due to under-anticoagulation include hemolysis, pump thrombosis and ischemic/embolic strokes.

-Unfortunately, robust and individually-tailored anticoagulation therapy protocols do not exist in most institutions, which usually utilize a “one size fits all” approach.
-One anticoagulation protocol example targets the therapeutic window of coumadin of an International Normalized Ratio (INR) goal of 2-3 and full-dose aspirin for antiplatelet activity.
-In the complex dynamics of the interaction of patients’ systems, there is no completely safe zone between thrombosis or bleeding, or both.
+Unfortunately, robust and individually-tailored anticoagulation therapy protocols do not exist in most institutions, which usually utilize a "one size fits all" approach.
+One anticoagulation protocol example targets the therapeutic window of coumadin of an international normalized ratio (INR) goal of 2–3 and full-dose aspirin for antiplatelet activity.
+In the complex dynamics of the interaction of patients' systems, there is no completely safe zone between thrombosis or bleeding, or both.